 Symptoms

-Type 1 diabetes is similar in its symptoms to type 2 diabetes.
+Diabetes of the first type is in many ways similar in its symptoms to type 2 of the disease.
 The only difference is the intensity of their manifestation and the severity of the onset of the disease.

 The main symptom of diabetes is frequent urination associated with acute thirst.
-The patient drinks a lot of water, but it seems that the water does not linger in him.
+The patient drinks a lot of water, but it seems as if the water is not retained in him.

 Another characteristic symptom is sudden weight loss.
-Type 1 diabetes usually affects thin people, but after the onset of the disease, a person can lose a few more pounds.
+Type 1 diabetes usually affects thin people, but once the disease begins, a person may lose several more pounds.

-At first, the patient's appetite increases, as the cells lack energy.
-Then the appetite may decrease, as the body becomes intoxicated.
+At first, the patient's appetite increases because the cells lack energy.
+Then appetite may decrease as the body becomes intoxicated.

-If the patient encounters such symptoms, then he should immediately consult a doctor.
+If a patient experiences such symptoms, he should immediately consult a doctor.

 Complications

 An increase in blood glucose is called hyperglycemia.
-Hyperglycemia entails such severe consequences as impaired functioning of the kidneys, brain, nerves, peripheral and main vessels.
-The level of cholesterol in the blood may rise.
-The defeat of small vessels often leads to ulcers, dermatitis.
+Hyperglycemia entails such serious consequences as disruption of the kidneys, brain, nerves, peripheral and great vessels.
+Blood cholesterol levels may increase.
+Damage to small vessels often leads to ulcers and dermatitis.
 Retinopathy may develop, eventually leading to blindness.

 Severe, life-threatening complications of type 1 diabetes include: